jihadsoyon/JavaScript-Learn-Practice/Problem-solving3/Readme.md

+🚀 Advanced JavaScript Problem Solving Collection

+A curated set of real-world, high-level JavaScript problems to sharpen problem-solving skills and prepare for technical interviews.

+🧠 Problem List
-1️.
-Deep Flatten Array
+1️⃣ Deep Flatten Array

-No matter how deep the nested array is, make it completely flat
+Flatten an array of any depth into a single-level array.

 flatten([1, [2, [3, [4]], 5]])
-// output: [1,2,3,4,5]
+// Output: [1, 2, 3, 4, 5]

-2️.
-Debounce Function
+2️⃣ Debounce Function

-Create a function that will execute with a delay if called rapidly
+Delays function execution until after a specified time has passed since the last call.

 debounce(fn, 500)

-Real use: search input optimization
+📌 Use Case: Search input optimization

-3️.
-Throttle Function
+3️⃣ Throttle Function

-Run the function only once in a specified time
+Ensures a function runs at most once in a given time interval.

 throttle(fn, 1000)

-Real use: scroll event
+📌 Use Case: Scroll / resize events

-4️.
-Custom Promise.all()
+4️⃣ Custom Promise.all()

-Implement it yourself
+Implement your own version of Promise.all.

 myPromiseAll([p1, p2, p3])

-Output: Return the result if all are resolved
+✔️ Returns all resolved values
+❌ Rejects immediately if any promise fails

-5️.
-LRU Cache
+5️⃣ LRU Cache (Least Recently Used)

-Implement Least Recently Used cache
+Design a cache system with limited capacity.

 const cache = new LRUCache(2)

 cache.put(1, 1)
 cache.get(1)

-Real use: browser caching
+📌 Use Case: Browser caching, performance optimization

-6️.
-Group By Function
+6️⃣ Group By Function

-Group an array
+Group objects in an array based on a key.

 groupBy(users, "age")

-7️.
-Deep Clone Object
+7️⃣ Deep Clone Object

-clone nested object (no reference)
+Clone deeply nested objects without reference sharing.

 deepClone(obj)

-JSON.parse cannot be used
+⚠️ Constraint: JSON.parse(JSON.stringify()) is NOT allowed

-8️.
-Infinite Curry Function
+8️⃣ Infinite Curry Function

-unlimited chaining support করবে
+Support unlimited function chaining.

 sum(1)(2)(3)(4)() // 10

-9️.
-Event Emitter (Node.js style)
+9️⃣ Event Emitter (Node.js Style)

- custom event system বানাও
+Create a custom event system.

 emitter.on("click", fn)
 emitter.emit("click")

-10. Retry API Call with Limit
+🔟 Retry API Call with Limit

-API fail হলে retry করবে
+Retry a failed API call up to a certain number of times.

 retry(fetchData, 3)

+📌 Use Case: Network reliability handling

+🎯 هدف (Goal)
+Improve problem-solving skills
+Master JavaScript fundamentals deeply
+Prepare for real-world frontend/backend challenges Crack technical interviews 🚀
+💡 Bonus Ideas
+Add unit tests (Jest)
+Convert to TypeScript
+Create visual demos (React)
+Benchmark performance

+🛠 Tech Stack
+JavaScript (ES6+)
+Browser APIs
+⭐ Support

+If you found this useful, consider giving a ⭐ on your repository!